gicentre/litvis/documents/tutorials/introducingElm/elmIntroduction4.md

     "Pete" :: List.reverse names |> List.reverse
 ```

 Here we have created a new list by adding 'Pete' to a reversed copy of the previous list of names and then creating a reversed copy of that new list.
 The effect of which is to add 'Pete' to the end of the original list.

 Note that as with all elm values, lists are _immutable_ so can never change their contents.
 What we are doing above is to create a completely new list (`newNames`) based on the contents of an existing one (`names`).
 At no point does `names` ever contain `"Pete"`.

 ### Processing lists with recursion

-The cons operator is particularly useful when pattern matching as it allows us to name the head and tail of a list (if it has any contents) and do something with each of them.
+The cons operator is particularly useful when pattern matching.
+It allows us to name the head and tail of a list (if it has any contents) and do something with each of them.
 When combined with a recursive call to itself, this allows a function to process the individual elements in a list one by one:

 ```elm {l raw siding}
 sum : number -> List number -> number